fiolj/sparta/docs/source/region.rst

-  Regions in SPARTA are always 3d geometric objects, regardless of whether the :ref:`dimension<dimension>` of the simulation 2d or 3d.
+  Regions in SPARTA are always 3d geometric objects, regardless of whether the :ref:`dimension<dimension>` of the simulation d or 3d.
 Thus when using regions in a 2d simulation, for example, you should be careful to define the region so that its intersection with the 2d x-y plane of the simulation has the 2d geometric extent you want.